simonbs/alfred-drtv-workflow/README.md

 You can select a video to open it in your default browser.
 Hold the option key and select the video to start downloading it.

+Installation
+===

+[Download the latest release](https://github.com/simonbs/alfred-drtv-workflow/releases) and double click the .alfredworkflow file.
+This will open the file in Alfred and install the workflow.

 About
 ===
 The workflow is developed by [@simonbs](http://twitter.com/simonbs) and is heavily inspired by [dldr.brnbw.com](http://dldr.brnbw.com) by [@mikker](http://twitter.com/mikker).